akshatowl/MLDL-ChatBot/README.md

 # MLDL-ChatBot
 Chatbot with embeddings

-## Tech stack used: HTML, CSS, Javascript, Firebase for database
+## Tech stack used: HTML, CSS, Javascript, Firebase for database, MongoDB

 ## Running the script